-- 8.1.1 The Quality Assurance Committee will ensure that all aspects of the Institute's QA are regularly reviewed, and to this end a review schedule will display both the element for review as well as its path through the Institute's systems. - 8.1.2 A three-year cycle of quality review applies to each part of the QA.
-Such review examines each area for its standards and the systems in place to achieve those standards.
+- 8.1.1 The Quality Assurance Committee will ensure that all aspects of the Institute's QA are regularly reviewed, and to this end a review schedule will display both the element for review as well as its path through the Institute's systems. - 8.1.2 A three-year cycle of quality review applies to each part of QA.
+Such a review examines each areafor its standards and the systems in place to achieve those standards.